SansDeus/GreekTexts/README.md

 # GreekTexts
- Collection of Greek texts from Perseus tufts.edu
+ Collection of Greek texts from Perseus tufts.edu and other sources.

 ## XML
 Contains text in the original format available on the site.